emmcarbe/torchio/LABORATORY.md

 ## The deciding measurement

-Not all 95 editions at once.
-A **stratified sample**, one of each editorial kind, is enough to decide whether to continue:
+A **stratified sample**, one of each editorial kind, to decide whether to continue:

 critical edition · documentary · genetic · correspondence · manuscript with
 facsimile · linguistic corpus · dictionary · drama · project with local